trungtle/TLVulkanRenderer/README.md

 [Duck](TLVulkanRenderer/scenes/Duck) mesh in glTF format (partially complete, shading hasn't been implemented properly)!

 Right now I was able to load the index data and vertex data.
-I'm working on merging all the vertex buffers required for position, normal, texcoord attributes, indices, and uniforms, into a single buffer or memory allocation as recommended in the [Vulkan Memory Management](https://developer.nvidia.com/vulkan-memory-management) blog by Chris Hebert ([@chrisjebert1973](https://github.com/chrisjebert1973)) and Christoph Kubischhttps.
+I'm working on merging all the vertex buffers required for position, normal, texcoord attributes, indices, and uniforms, into a single buffer or memory allocation as recommended in the [Vulkan Memory Management](https://developer.nvidia.com/vulkan-memory-management) blog by Chris Hebert ([@chrisjebert1973](https://github.com/chrisjebert1973)) and Christoph Kubisch.

 ![](TLVulkanRenderer/images/duck_rotation.gif)